 Q: What do you have at your aid stations?

-A: There are Water Stations with Water and Skratch Nutrition Water for the 2015 race.
+A: There are Water Stations with water.
 There will be a single water station at the North end of the International Bridge.
-Two medical aid stations will be along the course as well as at the finish line rest and recovery area..
+Two medical aid stations will be along the course as well as at the finish line rest and recovery area.
 More information will be available as race day approaches.